evolvingstuff/vdw2/content/posts/goal-of-vitamindwiki-improve-global-health.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **$1 million savings**  resulting from fewer preterm births in 330 pregnancies

-Additional profit (to be computed) from reduction in <a href="/posts/caesarean-birth-much-more-likely-if-low-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Caesarean birth much more likely if low Vitamin D - many studies">C-section</a>
+Additional profit (to be computed) from reduction in [C-section](/posts/caesarean-birth-much-more-likely-if-low-vitamin-d-many-studies)

 Extremely low risk experment for an HMO.